Liane I. Brown

 Hitler’s Third Reich of Germany, in its corruption and despotism, subjected many of its own people to terrible abuse before it began to crumble, abandoning them to a new kind of holocaust.
 Despite brutal treatment, harsh conditions, near starvation, and bodies riddled with boils, when others around them languished in despair, God brought great glory to Himself through the lives of His faithful servants.
-Liane tells the true story of her East German family’s steadfast faith and struggle for survival amidst the horror of Russian occupation in her autobiographies Refuge and From Fear to Freedom.
-[These books are currently being republished, so sign up for the DDC emails and Like us on Facebook to receive updates!]
+Liane tells the true story of her East Prussian family’s steadfast faith and struggle for survival amidst the horror of Russian occupation in her autobiographies Refuge and From Fear to Freedom.

 Listen to Liane’s Story!

 In her award-winning books, Liane Guddat Brown proclaims God’s sustaining grace proven through a family torn apart by war.
 “We still thank the Lord for bringing us to America,” she says.
 “For it was only by His grace that we survived at all, and, even more, that we would be allowed to live among the most privileged people in the world.”

 If you are interested in scheduling Liane for a speaking engagement,